cbjuan/juancb.es/content/talk/2020_SE_USAL_RemoterTools/index.md

 +++
-title = "Trabajo en remoto.
-What?" date = 2019-04-11T00:00:00  # Schedule page publish date. draft = false
+title = "Trabajando en remoto.
+Herramientas" date = 2020-03-04T00:00:00  # Schedule page publish date. draft = false

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-time_start = 2019-04-11T09:00:00
+time_start = 2020-03-04T09:00:00
-time_end = 2019-04-11T10:00:00
+time_end = 2020-03-04T10:00:00

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = []

 # Abstract and optional shortened version.
-abstract = "(Talk in Spanish) Practical overview about what is working remotely and what to expect.
-Talk given to students of Computers Engineering degree" abstract_short = "Practical overview about what is working remotely and what to expect.
-Talk given to students of Computers Engineering degree"
+abstract = "(Talk in Spanish) Practical overview about some tools I use when working on remote.
+Talk given to students of Computers Engineering degree at the University of Salamanca, Spain" abstract_short = "Practical overview about some tools I use when working on remote.
+Talk given to students of Computers Engineering degree at the University of Salamanca, Spain"

 # Name of event and optional event URL.
-event = "Software Engineering subject.
+event = "Software Engineering class.
 Degree on Computers Engineering.
 University of Salamanca" event_url = ""

 # Location of event.